(Amended by Ordinance Nos. 176955, 179690 and 182389, effective January 2, 2009.)

 1. "Accepted" means, for projects in the public right-of-way, that the required plans have been reviewed by the Director and have been found to be in conformance with the Erosion and Sediment Control Regulations.

 2. "Applicant" means the person who applies for a permit.

 3. "Approval" or "Approved" means a determination by the Director that the provisions of this Title have been met.

 5. "Best Management Practice" or "BMP" means a physical, chemical, structural or managerial practice that prevents, reduces, or treats the contamination of water, or which prevents or reduces soil erosion.

-6. "Bureau" means the Bureau of Environmental Services, the Bureau of Development Services, the Bureau of Transportation and the Bureau of Waterworks.
+6. "Bureau" means the Bureau of Environmental Services, the Bureau of Development Services, the Bureau of Transportation and the Portland Water Bureau.

 7. "Certified Professional in Erosion and Sediment Control" or "CPESC" means a person who has been so determined by the Soil and Water Conservation Society and the International Erosion Control Association.

 8. "Contract Work" means capital improvement program or other City funded public works activities provided by an outside contractor in compliance with the City’s Standard Construction Specifications and other applicable special standards.